 Who can we talk to about this going forward?

 A development partner should be aware of and be in close contact with the right people inside your business.
-They should have access to someone they can work with to resolve problems, remove blockers and answer questions.
-A developer asking this question is thinking ahead to the future and considering how you will want to work with them.
+They should have access to someone they can work closely with to resolve problems, remove blockers and answer questions.
+A developer asking this question is thinking ahead to the future, imagining what their relationship will be like with you and how you will want to work with them.

 You should consider the group of people that you nominate for this position carefully.
 It will most likely need to be more than one person to ensure that the correct areas of the business are covered (i.e. Marketing, IT); however, having too many people can risk no decisions being made.